Xenrathe/Rails-bark_book/README.md

 * API access
 * Channel / websocket for feed and comments?
 * Admin functionality (see below)
+* Better optimization on some of the nearby filtering (dogparks, playdates)

 ### Admin
 * Add admin functionality, dog_parks can be added by ANYONE but only edited or deleted by admins